arinspunk/figma-design-analyzer-mcp/readme.md

-# Claude Talk to Figma MCP
+# Figma Design Analyzer MCP

-A Model Context Protocol (MCP) plugin that allows Claude Desktop to interact directly with Figma, enabling powerful AI-assisted design capabilities.
+A Model Context Protocol (MCP) plugin that allows Claude Desktop to interact directly with Figma, enabling powerful AI-assisted design analysis capabilities.

 > **Important**: This project is based on [cursor-talk-to-figma-mcp](https://github.com/sonnylazuardi/cursor-talk-to-figma-mcp) by Sonny Lazuardi.
 It has been adapted to work with Claude Desktop instead of Cursor.
 The original implementation and main credit belongs to Sonny Lazuardi ❤️

 ## 🚀 Features

 - **Native Claude Integration**: Allows Claude to communicate with Figma through the Model Context Protocol (MCP)
-- **Powerful Commands**: Manipulate objects in Figma, get information, create and modify elements
+- **Powerful Analysis**: Extract design information, scan text nodes, and analyze components
-- **Advanced Text & Font Control**: Comprehensive text styling capabilities including font selection, spacing, and text effects
+- **Advanced Text & Font Analysis**: Comprehensive text styling analysis including font details, spacing, and text effects
 - **Bidirectional Communication**: Real-time WebSocket channel between Claude and Figma
-- **Fluid Experience**: Design with AI as your assistant, accelerating creative workflows
+- **Fluid Experience**: Analyze designs with AI as your assistant, accelerating design-to-code workflows
-- **Text Scanning**: Identify and manipulate text nodes within Figma documents
+- **Text Scanning**: Identify and analyze text nodes within Figma documents
-- **Remote Components**: Access and utilize components from team libraries
+- **Component Analysis**: Access and analyze components from local and team libraries

 ## 📋 Prerequisites